theskumar/python-dotenv/README.md

 The `dotenv` command supports tab completion for Bash, Zsh, Fish, and PowerShell.
 Add the command for your shell to its startup file:

+Bash, Zsh, and Fish completion require Click 8.0 or newer.
+PowerShell completion requires Click 8.5 or newer, and Bash requires version 4.4 or newer.

 **Bash** (`~/.bashrc`):

 ```bash